arghya339/IntelliJ-MyEyes/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; & "$env:USERPROFILE\Downloads\IntelliJ_MyEyes.ps1"
 ```

+This script was tested on an Windows 11 Pro with WindowsPowerShell v5.1.26100.2161 and MicrosoftPowerShell v7.4.6
 This script was tested on an Android device running Android 14 with AOSP with SnapChat
 v13.23.0.38